-There are two dwellings within 100m (Ashholt Croft and The Lodge) of the development, Ermine House is within the Conservation Area and within 230m of the site , plus 3 potential dwellings ( the old hunting lodge has been granted planning permission to be converted to 3 dwellings approximately 300m) There are also a number of dwellings off Church Lane marginally over 500m.
+There are two dwellings within 100m (Ashholt Croft and The Lodge) of the development, Ermine House is within the Conservation Area and within 230m of the site, plus 3 potential dwellings ( the old hunting lodge has been granted planning permission to be converted to 3 dwellings approximately 300m) There are also a number of dwellings off Church Lane marginally over 500m.
 Keb House Rest Home is within 530m.
 All have the potential to be impacted by noxious odours and particulate material.
-The vast majority of owners of houses and

-11 residents of Keb House are considered to be of a vulnerable age and therefore more susceptible to potential respiratory conditions.
+The vast majority of owners of houses and 11 residents of Keb House are considered to be of a vulnerable age and therefore more susceptible to potential respiratory conditions.
 There is no glass screen to stop odours and particulate matter from migrating beyond these distances.

-ODOUR/POLLUTION.Air Quality Consultants.
+ODOUR/POLLUTION.
+Air Quality Consultants.

-The Applicants Odour Summary reference Section 2.5 states "ODOUR ASSESSEMENT IS SUBJECTIVE" The Institute of Air Quality Management (IAQM) in 2018 states "...is the only UK odour guidance document which contains a METHOD OF ESTIMATING the significance of potential odour impacts" Section 3 "odour impact is a CHALLENGING AND SUBJECTIVE SCIENCE."
+The Applicants Odour Summary reference Section 2.5 states "ODOUR ASSESSEMENT IS SUBJECTIVE" The Institute of Air Quality Management (IAQM) in 2018 states "....is the only UK odour guidance document which contains a METHOD OF ESTIMATING the significance of potential odour impacts" Section 3 "odour impact is a CHALLENGING AND SUBJECTIVE SCIENCE."
 "FIDOR - IAQM methodology includes an ELEMENT OF PROFESSIONAL JUDGEMENT" (SUBJECTIVE)".

 Comment: All the phrases and figures of speech in effect means that accuracy is not guaranteed or even probable!
-OUR RESIDENTS SHOULD NOT BE SUBJECT TO INDUSTRIAL SCALE DEVELOPMENT THAT HAS THE POTENTIAL TO HARM HEALTH The "prevailing wind rose" contained in the Odour Assessment given by the Applicant is out of date.
+OUR RESIDENTS SHOULD NOT BE SUBJECT TO INDUSTRIAL SCALE DEVELOPMENT THAT HAS THE POTENTIAL TO HARM

+HEALTH The "prevailing wind rose contained in the Odour Assessment given by the Applicant is out of date.
 A more up to date Wind Rose contained in the file from 2017 at the end of this document, suggests that prevailing winds are often from a West/North West direction and therefore will have a greater impact on our residents.
-Also www.windfinder.com would also confirm that prevailing winds for Scunhtorpe, our nearest weather station is from a West to North West direction for 10 months of the year.
 Wind direction is also variable so there will always be the potential for noxious odours and particulate matter harming residents.
-The Air Quality Consultant own summary also states that light wind conditions can result in odours travelling against the wind direction, which would also infer that still conditions could result in an extended distance of travel.
-There is no receptor at Keb farm house which is 430m distance from the site.
-Those distances cannot be set in stone and the estimates regarding odour distribution are potentially damaging to residents welfare.
-The location of the proposed development is totally inappropriate due to proximity to Appleby Village.
+The Summary also states that light wind conditions can result in odours travelling against the wind direction, which would also infer that still conditions could result in an extended distance of travel.
+Those distances cannot be set in stone in any case.
+The estimates regarding odour distribution are potentially damaging to residents' welfare.
+The location of the proposed development is totally inappropriate due to the proximity to Appleby Village.
 There is no glass screen at the 400m mentioned in the proposal.

 3.17 The assumed Efflux Velocity of the 60 vent extraction fans used in the receptor calculations/ modelling are for fans operating at 4% of maximum fan speed when there will be times that the fans will have to be used at higher speed which would result in higher dust and odour emissions.
 With predicted climate change higher temperatures and therefore higher fan velocity rates will be more frequent.
-There is reference to 4 gable end fans as a back up for warmer conditions.
-If there is a requirement for these then the effectiveness of the existing proposed fans ( of which there are no specific details) must be questioned.
+There is reference to 4 gable end fans as a backup for warmer conditions.
+If there is a requirement for these then the effectiveness of the existing proposed fans (of which there are no specific details) must be questioned.
 When the extra fans are in service there is an even greater risk of increase in pollution and noxious odour.